An In-Depth Guide to Teaching English in China

 Social Media

 More and more schools are heading towards social media to share their vacancies.
-In China, the most used communication tool is WeChat.
-Here you can follow official accounts and channels of schools and other businesses.
-If you have an idea of the kind of school you want to work for, this may be an option.
+In China, the most used communication tool is WeChat

 Temple of heaven

-Living in Beijing is a great opportunity to learn about the country’s special history
+Living in Beijing is a great opportunity to learn about the country’s special history.

 Some schools like Western Academy Beijing or Daystar Academy in China may have Facebook pages or other social media sites, however these require a VPN in China as they are blocked behind “The Great Firewall”.